Thinking about being a professional actor?

 Curriculum Vitae (CV): These differ from conventional CVs which you might see for any other job.
 They detail your relevant experience and skills but don’t go into huge detail.
 It’s facts and figures only.
 The best way to see what information you need is to look at actors CVs of reputable agencies online.

 Photos: Some people have a few different photos these days, but the most important and one that you’ll use most often is a headshot.
 Again – look at agencies websites.
 The rules are fairly simple for a headshot.
 Look as natural as possible.
 Don’t have hands or anything else in the shot.
 Don’t wear lots of make-up (these are acting photos; NOT modelling shots).
-For many years standard photos were black and white as an industry standard but there’s no reason not to have colour photos now and most people do.
+For many years standard photos were black and white as an industry standard but most people now use colour.
 Most people will pay a photographer to do their photos but you might have a friend who can help or you might even be able to do it yourself.
 The critical thing is that they look professional and the image looks like you.
 It’s not an area that you should consider skimping on.

-Showreels and Voice Tapes: Increasingly actors have showreels (examples of them acting on video) and voice tapes (unlikely to be on tape these days but an audio version of the showreel).
+Showreels and Voice Tapes: Increasingly actors have showreels (examples of them acting on video) and voice tapes (an audio version of the showreel).
 In order to stay ahead of the competition you want to make the job of the casting director or director easier by giving them an idea of your work before they even see you.
 Simply having these items doesn’t mean that you’ve ticked that box.
 Like your photo, a showreel need to look professional and show you off at your best.

 Agents: There is a hierarchy within the world of agents and I’m not going to get myself into trouble here by recommending one over another – although I certainly have my thoughts on the matter.
 It’s a good idea to get an agent if you can.
 If they are looking for work for you as well then that’s great – but don’t rely on them fully.
 The harder it is to get into an agency the better that agency probably is.
 If an agent takes you on by you simply filling in a form on the internet, speaking to you on the phone or even meeting you in their office for a chat, you seriously need to ask yourself how good that agent is likely to be.
 Any decent agent will want to see you perform in a theatre show (maybe several), will want to see your showreel or at the very least will expect you to perform some audition pieces for them.
 Now, beggars can’t be choosers and you’re unlikely to land a brilliant agent until you have a track record and have proved yourself (or maybe come out of an accredited course and you’ve been seen at the showcase).
 To start with then, any agent is probably better than no agent, but don’t expect them to give you the career that you want and never pay any fees to join an agency (it’s illegal).
 Any money that an agency makes from you is from commission on work that you undertake when you’re with the agency.
 If you don’t get paid – they don’t get paid.
 Simple.